Databases & connectors

 Salesforce actions are supported, but Salesforce security and metadata still matter.
 A converted flow can import correctly and still fail at runtime if the connection user cannot see the object, field, record, or relationship used by the original Nintex action.

 Treat the first import as a UAT artifact.
-Confirm the Salesforce connection reference, object API names, field-level security, record IDs, filter syntax, and returned result shape before production use.
+Confirm the Salesforce connection reference, object API names, field-level security, record IDs, required fields, filter syntax, file permissions, and returned result shape before production use.

 1. Map or create the Salesforce connection reference during solution import.